 Ultimately their crusades failed to win, but they took the lives of many, many people... some 4800 are named on this site.
-Their idea that "some races are less important" still takes the lives of people today.
+Their idea that "some races deserve less" still takes the lives of people today.

 This is an update of Monroe Work's legacy using modern tools to list again every known lynching, including what has been clarified or newly uncovered in contemporary research.
 Each record here has a footnote inviting you to investigate for yourself.

-His scholarly activism spanned 1900 to 1938, most notably as the Director of Records at the Tuskegee Institute.
+His scholarly activism spanned 1900 to 1938, most notably as the Director of Records and Research at the Tuskegee Institute.

 Monroe Nathan Work was born in 1866 in Iredell County, NC, to parents who were farmers and former slaves.
 His father moved them to Illinois and then onto their own farm in Sumner County, Kansas.
 Monroe had opportunities to pursue his career: graduating high school in Arkansas City, then a pastor in Wellington, then a farmer in Oklahoma.
 Faced with racism in the late 1890s, he was denied a teaching job.
 So made his way to Chicago to pursue his own educational dream.